pratt0007/TIL/OS/Os.md

  ![image](https://github.com/pratt0007/TIL/assets/100209212/afccf626-434c-4d23-ac1c-6b0a65e72780)
  - There are basic 5 block-
-     - New - When we store a file in the secondary memeory.
+     - New - When we store a file in the secondary memory.
 Just storing the code.
      - Ready - When we run the code the fetched from the secondary mem to primary (RAM) or The Ready Queue.
      - Running - Running is the state when the process from the ready queue(RAM) is given to the CPU.
      - Wait Block- It is the waiting queue when the process goes for I/O  or Interrupt comes, or the process with higher priority comes.